The practice What's different The foundation Pricing Download on the App Store →

 — Seneca, Letters

 This is the practice Marcus is built on.
 Not habit tracking.
-Not streaks.
-Not badges.
-A daily system of honest self-examination — rooted in the four cardinal virtues that Stoic philosophy identified as the only reliable path to a life you can respect.
+Not gamification.
+A daily system of honest self-examination, rooted in the four Virtues Stoic philosophy identified as the only reliable path to a life you can respect.

 Two thousand years without becoming irrelevant is not a coincidence.
 It's evidence.